-Bank is a world leader in the ETF market, and has a strong brand and a loyal investor base.
+Bank is a world leader in the exchange-traded fund (ETF) market and has a strong brand and a loyal investor base.
 But MERs for ETF's are coming under increased downward pressure as more competitors come into this fund arena.

-Traditional personal and commercial banking has been a lower but significant component of the revenue pie.
+Traditional personal and commercial banking has been a smaller, but significant, component of the revenue pie.
 The operational model is primarily online rather than physical branches.
 In particular, the approach was meant to meet the needs of a globally-mobile clientele.
 Fund transfer and foreign exchange transactions were once the majority of transactions but the travelers' check business is slowing.
 Transfers and transactions are now dominated by an ultra-high limit credit card program.
 Foreign exchange transactions and "best rates" are an attractive feature of the credit card program.